wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ---

-It has been a long time since the last [article about Wasmi](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/) in March 2024.
+It has been a long time since the last [article about Wasmi](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/) in May 2024.
 Since then, a lot has happened on the [Wasmi project](https://github.com/wasmi-labs/wasmi), both technically and non-technically, which culminated in Wasmi 1.0, [*only* eight years after its initial version](https://crates.io/crates/wasmi/0.0.0). [^9]